Does time on = time off?

 There is a common rule of thumb that goes around the bodybuilding community, and that rule is that “time on = time off.”

-For those who are oblivious to how to read blood work or assess their state of health, it's a fairly safe rule in general, but you shouldn't fall into that category of individual anyways.
+For those who are oblivious to how to read blood work or assess their state of health, it's a fairly safe rule in general.

 You want to know what is going on in your body, and if you don't know how to evaluate your general health markers, get a blood test and learn how, as you will need baseline blood work before starting a cycle anyways.